 Landing on agreeable terms that sufficiently suit your interests is a finicky, often frustrating process that can go south on a dime.
 Winding up on the wrong side of a slanted deal or losing out on a potential agreement entirely are possibilities in every negotiation — and you need to know how to steer clear of those outcomes.

-From preparing the wrong way (or not at all) to letting the buyer handle the next steps, there are plenty of ways to stumble during this process.
-Check out your seven-step plan for losing a negotiation.
+From preparing the wrong way (or not at all) to letting the buyer handle the next steps, there are plenty of ways to stumble right before the finish line.
+So in the interest of showing you exactly what not to do, we've put together a handy, seven-step action plan for losing a negotiation.

 Give the buyer an idea of what the price will be to make sure it's in their budget.
 If they try to go back and forth with you, use one of these responses:

 - "I'm happy to discuss our options with you, but I think it would be more helpful to have that conversation after I've gotten more insight into your needs and shown you how our product might be able to help."